hsf-training/hsf-training-matplotlib/_episodes/04-higgs-search.md

 ~~~
 {: .language-python}

-Let's take a look to the variables stored in out data samples, taking "data_A" as example
+Let's take a look to the "branches" stored in out data samples, taking "data_A" as example

 ~~~
 list(Tuples['data_A'].keys())